Null subject parameter

-Pro-drop parameter or Null subject parameter is the parameter which determines whether a language is a pro-drop language or not.
-A positive setting of the parameter allows an empty pro-element to be identified by its governor.
-This is the case in pro-drop languages.
+The pro-drop parameter, or null subject parameter, is the parameter that determines whether or not a language is pro-drop.
+A positive setting of the parameter allows an empty pro-element to be identified by its governor, which is the case in pro-drop languages.

-Description

 A term used in government-binding theory for a specification of the types of variation that a principle of grammar manifests among different languages.
-It is suggested that there are no rules of grammar in the traditional sense, but only principles which can take a slightly different form in different languages.
+It is suggested that there are no rules of grammar in the traditional sense, but only principles that can take a slightly different form in different languages.
 For example, a head parameter specifies the positions of heads within phrases (e.g. head-first in English, head-last in Japanese).
 The adjacency parameter of case theory specifies whether case assigners must be adjacent to their noun phrases (e.g. to the left in English, to the right in Chinese).
 The pro-drop (or ‘null subject’) parameter determines whether the subject of a clause can be suppressed.
 Determining the parametric values for given languages is known as parameter-setting.
 The overall approach has been called the principles and parameters theory (PPT) of universal grammar, and has since come to be applied outside of syntactic contexts, notably in characterizing phonological relations.
-Later versions of metrical phonology, for example, recognize a series of parameters governing the way metrical feet should be represented, such as quantity sensitivity and directionality.
+Later versions of metrical phonology, for example, recognize a series of parameters governing the way metrical feet should be represented such as quantity, sensitivity and directionality.

-(in universal grammar) a parameter which determines whether the subject in declarative sentences may be deleted.
+In universal grammar, a parameter that determines whether the subject in declarative sentences may be deleted.
 Parameters vary in different languages within certain defined limits.
-Languages such as Italian and Arabic can have subject-less declarative sentences, e.g. Italian parla ‘he/she speaks/talks’, and are referred to as pro-drop languages.
-However, languages such as English, French and German do not typically omit the subject in declarative sentences.
-They are referred to as non-pro-drop languages, e.g.:
+Languages such as Italian and Arabic can have subject-less declarative sentences (Italian parla ‘he/she speaks/talks’) and are referred to as pro-drop languages.
+However, languages such as English, French and German do not typically omit the subject in declarative sentences and are referred to as non-pro-drop languages:

 The term pro-drop is used because in the d-structure of the grammar, the empty subject position is filled by the element pro, e.g.